Introduction to the Modules

 Parents and carers will hear about what to expect from adult health services and provision, learn about health action plans and the ways we can support young people with a learning difficulty and/or disability in mainstream health services.

-5a CYP with LD and Speech and Language Therapies –
+5a CYP with LD and Speech and Language Therapies (Powerpoint can be found here or at the bottom of the page)

 An introduction to the support available from both primary care and specialist Learning disabilities health services for young people & adults with learning disabilities.
 Parents and carers will hear about what to expect from adult health services, including the GP’s learning disabilities register, annual health checks & health action plans as well as find out what support there is from more specialist services for those young people who have more complex or unstable health needs.
 An introduction to the support available from Bradford’s Speech and Language Therapy Service for Children and Young People aged up to 25 with SEND, who have communication and/or swallowing needs.
 Parents and carers will hear about the teams within the service, how we provide assessment and intervention and the specialist support available